emerald-key/pg-backend/README.md

 ## Contact

-For any questions or support, please refer to the relevant folder documentation or contact the development team.
+For any questions or support, please refer to the relevant folder documentation.